AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-continue.md

 \--measurements, \-m *number*
 :   Specify the number of trajectories that should be done (default: 1000).

+\--updateExecutable
+:   Make BaHaMAS produce again the executable file and replace the existing one in the beta folder(s), instead of simply using it.
+    This option can be handy e.g. if the administrators of the cluster changed or updated some software and you are then required to recreate your executable(s).

 \--jobscript_prefix *string*
 :   Specify the prefix of the jobscript file (default: own setup).